Methi Khakhra Recipe - Gujarati Savory Crispy Flat Bread

-Take the Khakra off from heat and place it on a flat plate.
+Take the Khakhra off from heat and place it on a flat plate.
 Continue the same with the other rolled out portions of the Khakra dough and stack the Khakra one on top of the other.

-Hi there!
-This is my chance to talk to you as a founder of Archana's Kitchen.
-First, we love creating recipes keeping you in mind.
-At Archana's Kitchen we try to keep recipes simple, smart and seasonal without additives and preservatives.
-I hope you enjoy cooking recipes from our website where the sole effort is to make cooking simple for you.
+Archana Doshi is the founder of Archana's Kitchen.
+Archana launched Archana's Kitchen in 2007 as a way to keep track of her and family's recipes, and along the way grew it into one of the most popular cooking websites in the world.
+Archana is dedicated to helping home cooks be successful in the kitchen.
+Archana says "I hope you enjoy cooking recipes from my website where the sole effort is to make cooking simple for you.
 When you try out one of our recipes, we are longing to hear back from you.
 Do take your time to come back and share your comments, as your feedback means a lot to me"